 - Click Save and Apply

-Emergency Alerts is an add-on feature that costs an additional $1.70 per month, per user.
+Emergency Alerts are an add-on feature that cost an additional $1.70 per month, per user.
 For more details, visit this support article.